You’ve saved for years, found that perfect property and are preparing to become a homeowner for the first time.

 What does home insurance do?

 If you haven’t owned a home before, many things can feel like alien territory.
-So, it’s no wonder first-time home buyers need plenty of advice to help them through the property minefield.
+So, it’s no wonder first-time home buyers need advice to help them through the property minefield.

-Home insurance is a confusing topic.
+Home insurance is a confusing topic, but it’s one of the most important steps on the first-time buyer checklist.
 There are two types, and many are unclear about what these cover.

 So, let’s break it down:

 For a first-time buyer, contents insurance might be familiar, as its often bought by those who rent.
 However, many people leave buying it until after they can confidently call themselves homeowners.